Reconstruction of Quantum Fields: CCR, CAR and Transfields: Quadratic spaces and generalised statistics

 The subspace of admissible degree--\(n\) monomials is the intersection

 and the corresponding coefficient is

 In the language of \cite{MedinaSanchezDakic2024} we know that the Hilbert-Poincar\'e series of the algebra as defined here is in closely related to the partition function, once we exchange the variable $t$ with the Boltzmann factor $e^{\beta\, \epsilon}$.
-We can then finally state the main theorem: \begin{theorem}[Quadratic realisation of transtatistics] Let $H \cong \mathbb{C}^{d} \otimes K$ be a finite dimensional one--particle Hilbert space, where $\mathbb{C}^{d}$ carries the operational $U(d)$ action on accessible modes and $K$ encodes internal degeneracies.
-Let $T(H) = \bigoplus_{n \geq 0} H^{\otimes n}$ be the tensor algebra and let $I \subset T(H)$ be a homogeneous ideal such that the Fock space

-satisfies the following properties: \begin{enumerate} \item \emph{PBW property.} There exists a total order on a homogeneous basis $\{X_{i\alpha}\}$ of $H$ such that the equivalence classes of ordered monomials in the $X_{i\alpha}$ form a linear basis of $F$.
+We can then finally state the main theorem: \begin{theorem}[Field] Let \(G(t)\in \mathbb Z_{\ge 0}[[t]]\).
+The following are equivalent: \begin{enumerate} \item There exists a homogeneous quadratic quotient